12 Driving Test Tips: Learn How to Pass Your Practical Driving Test in 2021

 Also, try not to think that you’ve made a mistake when the examiner takes notes.
 Don’t glance at what they’re writing and remember that the examiner writes down good things as well.

 Tip #6 – Check your mirrors

 We’ve all heard this one.
-But, don’t roll your eyes.
-It’s vitally important that you do this as soon as you get into your car, and before you start the engine.
+It’s vitally important that you adjust your mirrors as soon as you get into your car, and before you start the engine.
 Failure to adjust your mirrors on the driving test will be duly noted by your driving instructor.

 Tip #7 – Don’t cross your hands while steering

 When you turn a corner, it can be so easy to cross your hands on the steering wheel.
 DON’T DO IT!